POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ##  Features
 - Extensive GAN implementations for Pytorch
-- Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, and ImageNet datasets (being updated)
+- Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, and ImageNet datasets
 - Better performance and lower memory consumption than original implementations
 - Providing pre-trained models that are fully compatible with up-to-date PyTorch environment
-- Support Multi-GPU (both DP and DDP), Mixed Precision, Synchronized Batch Normalization, LARS, Tensorboard Visualization, and other analysis methods
+- Support Multi-GPU (DP, DDP, and Multinode DistributedDataParallel), Mixed Precision, Synchronized Batch Normalization, LARS, Tensorboard Visualization, and other analysis methods

 ##  Implemented GANs